WDI-SEA/react-development-course-materials/04-APIs and Heroku/06-heroku-lecture.md

 ```
 <aside class="notes">

-**Talking point**:
+**Talking Point**:

 - You can deploy an existing app with Heroku, but for the sake of completion, we'll do it from scratch.
-Use the `create-react-app` command in your terminal to create an app — name it whatever you want.
-Then change directory into the app's directory.
+Use the `create-react-app` command in your terminal to create an app — name it whatever you'd like.
+Then, change directory into the app's directory.

 </aside>